-Once you've beaten the bots and impressed during your in-person interview, it's time to tackle the performance part of employment.
+Once you've beaten the bots and impressed during your video interview, it's time to tackle the performance part of employment.
 Because what you do will definitely come under review.

-For some independent contractors, short-term engagements are the preferred method of work; however, if an extension is on the table, here's what to do to turn a contract into a permanent position or long-term relationship.
+For some workers, short-term engagements are the preferred method of work; however, if an extension is on the table, here's what to do to turn a contract into a permanent position or long-term relationship.

 Collaborate on work outside of your own projects